ZhouLong0/Zhoulong0.github.io/_pages/about.md

 news: true # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 Hi there!
 I'm a last year Master student at Politecnico di Milano, Italy 🇮🇹

 During my Master's I've been a research intern at the [Center for Visual Computing lab](https://cvn.centralesupelec.fr), Université Paris-Saclay - CentraleSupeléc supervised by Prof. [Jean-Christophe Pesquet](http://scholar.google.fr/citations?user=0E9plnpntdkC&hl=en) and worked closely with Prof. [Ismail Ben Ayed](https://scholar.google.com/citations?user=29vyUccAAAAJ&hl=en) and Prof. [Mounir Kaaniche](https://scholar.google.com/citations?user=DL6mUl8AAAAJ&hl=en).
+I've been also selected for the [Alliance4Tech](https://www.alliance4tech.eu) joint master program between Polimi, Tu Berlin and CentraleSupeléc.
 Previously, I received a bachelor's degree in Computer Science and Engineering from the University of Romatre with maximum grade in 2022.

 My research interests include Few-Shot Learning, Vision-Language, Self-supervised Learning.